 The first step of changing the theme is to login into your newly created website.
 You can change your theme from the WordPress admin dashboard by clicking on “Appearance” then “Themes” and then “Add New” button.
 On the next page, you will be presented with thousands of free WordPress themes from the directory.

 WordPress has different ways of sorting out themes based on factors like the most recently released, featured themes, industry and so on.

 If you are having trouble settling on a theme, there are few things that can guide you along the way.
 Always go for a theme that enhances simplicity.
 Avoid themes with flashy colors as they might appear complex for visitors.
 Also, look at themes that are compatible with many popular browsers.

 If a theme is not compatible with a majority of browsers, chances are high that you might end up losing some of the visitors.
 Furthermore, go for a theme that has an effective user support system to help you out in case of difficulties.
 Lastly, ensure your theme is SEO friendly and is responsive.

 A responsive theme means mobile friendly, a theme that will adjust to whatever screen it is viewed on.

 Now that you have your theme and selected it, let’s install it.
 After clicking on the install button, you will be asked to activate the theme.
 Note that, changing themes does not delete any content or pages.

-After installing the theme, you will have to customize it.
-Under the “Appearance” menu, click on the “Customize” link to start the process.
+After installing the theme, you will have to customise it.
+Under the “Appearance” menu, click on the “Customise” link to start the process.

-While customizing the theme, WordPress presents you with a live preview to monitor the changes.
-You can customize things like typography, site logo and Favicon, colors and a selection of other aesthetics.
-More customization can be done after adding some content to the website.
+While customising the theme, WordPress presents you with a live preview to monitor the changes.
+You can customise things like typography, site logo and Favicon, colours and a selection of other aesthetics.
+More customisation can be done after adding some content to the website.